C4D Spotlight: Learning Python to Expand Cinema 4D – Updated

 Okay, I know what you’re thinking.
 Learning Python will be difficult and I don’t have time.
 Well, learning just a bit, enough to be dangerous, can expand what you do in Cinema 4D and automate repetitive tasks to speed up your workflow.
 I promise that I will not get technical in this post.
-This is an overview of what Python is, why you might want to learn Python, and where you can learn Python for free.
+This is an overview of Python, why you might want to learn Python as a Cinema 4D user, and where you can learn Python for free.
 And, of course, a bunch of tutorials and free Python scripts!

 Python Effector demo by krotMonster